Commenting on an application – frequently asked questions

 - Search for the application record using the application reference number

-- Click on the Comment button to open the comment form.
+- Click the blue Comment link to open the Make a comment form.

 You can comment in one of three ways:

-- Using the online Application Register comment form.
+- Using the online Citizen Portal comment form (preferred).

 - By email to firstname.lastname@example.org.